 Arthritis is a degenerative condition resulting in stiffness, discomfort, and pain in one or more of your joints.
-If you have painful joints, Brian Yodice, DC, of Collaborative Chiropractic in White Plains, New York, can help.
+If you have painful joints, Dr. Brian Yodice of Collaborative Chiropractic in White Plains, New York, can help.
 Dr. Yodice and his team offer noninvasive treatments and support with healthy living that could significantly improve your condition.
 Call Collaborative Chiropractic to find out more or book an appointment online today.

 Arthritis is a degenerative condition that causes inflammation and chronic symptoms affecting the joints in your body, and varying degrees of discomfort and disability.

 The precise nature of your symptoms might vary depending on what type of arthritis you have.
 Hot, throbbing joints that flare up at times, and severe, unrelenting pain are common in many forms of arthritis.